Max4king/cleaning-tachiyomi-chapter/README.md

 # Extras
 If in case you get all the chapters in one folder you can use the chapter_arranger.py to arrange the chapter into its respective folder.

+P.S.
+You should tryout the chapter_dryRun.py first to test whehter the program would work correctly first.